tolicodes/articles/wip/modern-tdd.md

 ```

 ### End to End / Integration Test
 End to End or Integration tests are similar to Feature tests, but they test an entire flow rather than just one feature.
 The same frameworks that can be used for Feature Tests (Cypress, Selenium, WebDriver, etc) can be used for E2E tests.
-You can also use abstractions such as
+You can also use abstractions such as Pickle for E2E tests

 An ex